-From the acquisition date, the acquired companies have contributed net profit of USD 378 to the consolidated net loss and USD 8,775 to the consolidated revenues.
-If the business combination had taken place at the beginning of the year, the consolidated net loss would have been USD 13,383 and the consolidated revenues would have been USD 64,273, without pro forma assumptions.
+From the acquisition date, the acquired companies contributed net profit of \$378 to the consolidated net loss and \$8,775 to the consolidated revenues.
+For 2021, if the business combination had taken place at the beginning of the year, the consolidated net loss would have been \$13,383 and the consolidated revenues would have been \$64,273 for the year 2021.